Sousastep/SousaFX-rnbo-docs/docs/overview.md

 To the right are the input volume meters.

-Below are the Looper Status displays for the tuba bassline looper, drum looper, and synth looper.
-The synth is currently not connected, but will be in a later version.
+Below are the Looper Status displays for the tuba bassline looper, and drum looper.

 | color     | status 	|
 |-----------|-----------|